huipengzhang/CarND-P15-Vehicle-Detection-and-Tracking/README.md

 ### 0. Load Data

-** Load image directory **
+**Load Image Directory**
-Reading in all the directory of vehicle and non-vehicle images. (cell #2  ) The data is from cropping from video stream, the image from the same fold can be very similar.
+Reading in all the directory of car and non-car images. ('cell #2' ) The data is from cropping from video stream, the image from the same fold can be very similar.
 If just randomly split train and test it will cause the test data leak into the training.
 Set.
 So I choose my train and testing data from different folder The training data from folder:

-Test/validation data from folder

 The testing and validation data later splitted.

-** Data summary **
+* Training set

+cars: GTI_far, GTI_left, GTI_right, GTI_MiddleClose

+non-cars: Extra

+* Test set: cars:

+KITTI_extracted

+non-cars: GTI

+The testing and validation data later splitted.

+**Data summary**
-Next, I printed out some basic information of the data set such as number of image in each class, image size, and data type (cell #3).
+Next, I printed out some basic information of the data set such as number of image in each class, image size, and data type '(cell #4)'.
 I choose a roughly balanced data set contains 5966 cars image and 5766 non-car images.
 Here is an example of one of each of the vehicle and non-vehicle classes:

 ![alt text][image1]